stridecolossus/JOVE/docs/blog/part-3-cube/textures.md

     .build();
 ```

-And we create the texture image:
+Finally the texture image is instantiated:

 ```java
 Image texture = new Image.Builder()